mgao6767/frds/docs/source/algorithms/garch.rst

 I did many tests, and in 99% cases :class:`frds.algorithms.GARCHModel` performs equally well with ``arch``, simply because it's adapted from ``arch``.
-In some rare cases, though, the two would produce very different estimates despite having almost identical log-likelihood.
+In some rare cases when the return series does not behave well, though, the two would produce very different estimates despite having almost identical log-likelihood.